flucoma/flucoma-docs/doc/BufSineFeature.rst

 :sc-categories: Libraries>FluidDecomposition, UGens>Buffer
 :sc-related: Guides/FluidCorpusManipulation, Classes/SinOsc
 :see-also: SineFeature, BufSines
-:description: Interpolated Sinusoidal Peak Tracking on the Spectrum of audio stored in a buffer.
+:description: Interpolated Sinusoidal Peak Tracking on the Spectrum of Audio Stored in a Buffer.
 :discussion:
   This process is tracking peaks in the spectrum of audio stored in a buffer, then estimating an interpolated frequency and amplitude of that peak in relation to its spectral context.
 It is the first part of the process used by :fluid-obj:`BufSines`.